scribeGriff/ConvoLab/README.md

 as in the example above.
 You can also save the calculated data (ie, y.data) in tab delimited format to an external file as follows:

-    y.export('myPath/myExternalFile.txt');
+    y.exportToFile('myPath/myExternalFile.txt');

-This format allows you to import your data to Matlab, Scilab or other similar tools for plotting, post processing, etc.
+This format allows you to import your data to Matlab, Scilab or other similar tools for plotting, post processing, etc.  You can also arrange to send the data to a client over a websocket:

+    y.exportToWeb('local', 8080);

 **IFFT:**  Performs an inverse FFT and is similar in performance and requirements as the FFT.